Chawn/django-assetled/dashboard/static/jojosati-bootstrap-datepicker-thai/README.md

 The view that the datepicker should show when it is opened.
 Accepts values of 0 or 'month' for month view (the default), 1 or 'year' for the 12-month overview, and 2 or 'decade' for the 10-year overview.
 Useful for date-of-birth datepickers.

+### minViewMode

+Number, String.
+Default: 0, 'days'

+Set a limit for the view mode.
+Accepts: 'days' or 0, 'months' or 1, and 'years' or 2.
+Gives the ability to pick only a month or an year.
+The day is set to the 1st for 'months', and the month is set to January for 'years'.

 ### todayBtn

 Boolean, "linked".
 Default: false